Emmankoko/Open_source_reports/RAIDFRAME/blog.md

-RAIDFRAME Project Developments in NetBSD
+RAIDframe Project Developments in NetBSD

 The Redundant Array of Independent Disks(RAID) framework is a disk management framework developed by Carnegie-Mellon University.
 NetBSD uses RAIDframe as one of its disks management modules.
 It involves setting up multiple disks and creating a disk unit from them.
-The current NetBSD Raidframe framework supports several levels of disks arrangement in a single array. see raid(4).
+The current NetBSD RAIDframe framework supports several levels of disks arrangement in a single array. see raid(4).

 RAID level 1 involves mirroring two disks containing the same data.